RiddleRnk/WebDev-Projects/README.md

 # WebDev-Projects
-This repository contains all my Web Development projects that i have done.
+This repository contains all my Web Development projects that I have done.